Marcel Mauss: Academic career

 His first publication in 1896 marked the beginning of a prolific career that would produce several landmarks in sociological literature.
 Like many members of the L'Année sociologique group, Mauss was attracted to socialism, especially that espoused by Jean Jaurès.
 He was particularly engaged around the antisemitic events of the Dreyfus affair.
 Towards the end of the century, he helped edit such left-wing papers as Le Populaire, L'Humanité and Le Mouvement socialiste, the last in collaboration with Georges Sorel.

 In 1901, Mauss was appointed to the Chair of the History of Religions of Non-Civilized Peoples at the École pratique des hautes études.
 At this point, Mauss began drawing more on ethnography, and his work began to develop characteristics now associated with formal anthropology.

 Mauss served in the French army during World War I from 1914 to 1919 as an interpreter.
 The military service was liberating from Mauss's intense academics, as he stated, "I'm doing wonderfully.
 I just wasn't made for the intellectual life and I am enjoying the life war is giving me" (Fournier 2006: 175).
 While liberating, he also dealt with the devastation and violence of the war as many of his friends and colleagues died in the war, and his uncle Durkheim died shortly before its end.
-Mauss began to write a book "On Politics" that remained unfinished, but the early 1920s emphasized his energy for politics through criticism of the Bolshevik's coercive resort to violence and their destruction of the market economy.
+Mauss began to write a book "On Politics" that remained unfinished, but the early 1920s emphasised his energy for politics through criticism of the Bolshevik's coercive resort to violence and their destruction of the market economy.

 Like many other followers of Durkheim, Mauss took refuge in administration.
 He secured Durkheim's legacy by founding institutions to carry out research, such as Institut Français de Sociologie (1924) and Institut d'Ethnologie in 1926.
 These institutions stimulated the development of fieldwork-based anthropology by young academics.
 Among the students he influenced were George Devereux, Jeanne Cuisinier, Alfred Metraux, Marcel Griaule, Georges Dumezil, Denise Paulme, Michel Leiris, Germaine Dieterlen, Louis Dumont, Andre-Georges Haudricourt, Jacques Soustelle, and Germaine Tillion.

 In 1931 Mauss was elected as the first holder of the Chair of Sociology in the Collège de France, and soon after he married his secretary in 1934 who soon was bedridden after a poisonous gas incident.
 Later, in 1940, Mauss was forced out of his job as the Chair of Sociology and out of Paris due to the German occupation and anti-Semitic legislation passed.
 Mauss remained socially isolated following the war and died in 1950.